revsystems/jQuery-SelectBox/README.md

       });
     });

-If you've used javascript to modify the contents of the original <select>, and you want the changes to appear in the replacement, triggering "reload" should match them:
+If you've used javascript to modify the contents of the original select, and you want the changes to appear in the replacement, triggering "reload" should match them:

     $(document).ready(function() {
       $("select").sb();